aws-geospatial/amazon-location-mobile-auth-sdk-android/README.md

 OR

-// Create a credentail provider using Api key with AuthHelper private suspend fun exampleApiKeyLogin() {
+// Create a credential provider using Api key with AuthHelper private suspend fun exampleApiKeyLogin() {
     var authHelper = AuthHelper(applicationContext)
     var locationCredentialsProvider : LocationCredentialsProvider = authHelper.authenticateWithApiKey("MY-API-KEY", "MY-AWS-REGION")
-    var locationClient = locationCredentialsProvider.getLocationClient()
+    var locationClient = locationCredentialsProvider?.getLocationClient()
 }
 ```
 You can use the LocationCredentialsProvider to load the maplibre map.
 Here is an example of that: